-Accompanied by the The RTVE Symphony Orchestra (Orquesta Sinfónica de Radio Televisión Española), German classical violinist Arabella Steinbacher plays Ludwig van Beethoven’s Violin Concerto in D major, Op.
+Accompanied by the RTVE Symphony Orchestra (Orquesta Sinfónica de Radio Televisión Española), German classical violinist Arabella Steinbacher performs Ludwig van Beethoven’s Violin Concerto in D major, Op.
 61. Conductor: Walter Weller.
-Recorded in Madrid on October 7, 2007.
+The video was recorded in Madrid on October 7, 2007.

 The work is in three movements:

 - Allegro ma non-troppo (D major).
 The first movement commences with the timpani playing four beats, followed by a theme played by the oboes, clarinets, and bassoons.
 The strings then join in with a non-diatonic D# that resolves into a V7 chord.
 The clarinets and bassoons present a different theme before it is abruptly interrupted by a boisterous section in B-flat major.
 The movement then progresses to a theme in D major and its parallel minor.
 Later on, the soloist makes an entrance playing octaves on a V7 chord.